PDConSec/vsc-print/README.md

 * `print.alternateBrowser`: enable/disable an alternate browser
 * `print.browserPath`: the path to a web browser
 * `print.colourScheme`: the stylesheet used for colouring syntax
+* `print.editorContextMenuItemPosition`: the position of `Print` in the editor context menu
 * `print.fontSize`: the font size
 * `print.formatMarkdown`: render markdown as styled HTML when printing
 * `print.lineNumbers`: on, off or inherit (do same as editor)